hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

     2. Exit function
 3. If *t* is `Char` or `Optional.<Char>`
     1. Assert that the attribute value consists of one character.
-    2. Assign the first Unicode code point of the attribute value to *p*.
+    2. Assign the first Unicode Code Point of the attribute value to *p*.
     3. Exit function
 4. If *t* is `String` or `Optional.<String>`
     1. Assign the attribute value to *p*.